 Dog and cat fines

 If your dog or cat is found straying, unregistered, out of control or being a nuisance in public, you may be issued with a fine.
-You have 28 days to pay that infringement notice or to take other action.

 What to do when you receive an infringement notice